Blog

 Does the client have a tendency to care‑take or people‑please?
 Self‑disclosure may evoke worry about the therapist’s wellbeing, triggering a care‑taking response.
 This risks breaking the therapeutic frame by shifting the client into the role of caretaker rather than recipient of care.
 The clinical question becomes: Will my disclosure burden the client or invite them to manage me, rather than focus on their own process?

-Be authentic, not autobiographical: How new therapists can recognize real presence
+Be authentic, not autobiographical: How to recognize real presence

 Authenticity is about presence, not performance.
 Clients benefit when they feel their therapist is real, attuned, and human — but that doesn’t mean they need the therapist’s full story.
 The art lies in offering just enough of yourself to model openness, while keeping the spotlight firmly on the client’s journey.
 Autobiography risks shifting the focus away from the therapeutic process; authenticity keeps the frame intact while still allowing warmth and connection to shine through.